cargonzalv/tactileFinderClient/README.md

 ## Project description

 [Tactiled](https://tactiled.firebaseapp.com/) is a tool made to test the quality of an image to be used as a tactile graphic.
-We want to develop and train a Machine Learning model that determines the quality of an image that will be transformed to a tactile graphic, by evaluating the facility for a blind person to understand its content
+We developed and trained a Machine Learning model that determines the quality of an image that will be transformed to a tactile graphic, by evaluating the facility for a blind person to understand its content

 ## Functionalities